Skip to content

 • Boxes can sometimes give wrong readings – for example, driving over a pothole or speed bump may give a wrong reading.
 Weather and lack of signal can also affect the reading.

-If you stick to these basic black box insurance rules, then a telematics policy could work well for you.
+If you stick to these basic black box car insurance principles, a telematics policy could work for you.

 All drivers should do this whether they have a black box installed or not.
-It will help keep down your insurance cost too.
+It will help keep your insurance costs down too.

 Smooth and steady is the way to go.
 Your black box will be measuring how fast you accelerate.

 Avoid tailgating.
-Remember the stopping distances you learned in your theory test and slow down appropriately.
+Remember the stopping distances you learned in your theory test and slow down safely.

 Many black boxes track your mileage.
 If you go over your expected limit, you might be asked to pay more.
 Some policies reward safer driving with extra miles.

-Don’t try to be smart and outwit the box.
-Don’t try to turn it off, jam it or remove it.
+Don’t try to outwit the box by turning it off, jamming it or removing it.
 The box is there to keep your premiums low.
-You want your safe driving to be recorded and taken account of.
+You want your safe driving to be recorded and taken into account when you get your black box insurance quote.

 Remember, your score is based on your overall driving standard over a period of time.
-One-offs, like braking hard to avoid a car that’s suddenly pulled out in front of you, shouldn’t affect your score.
+One-offs, such as braking hard to avoid a car that’s suddenly pulled out in front of you, shouldn’t affect your score.

 Did you know?

-Factors such as ‘loss of control’, ‘exceeding speed limit’ and ‘careless driving’ are more likely to be recorded in collisions involving younger drivers compared with vehicles driven by motorists of other ages, according to government accident statistics in 2022.
+According to government figures, ‘loss of control’, ‘exceeding the speed limit’ and ‘careless driving’ are more likely to be recorded in collisions involving younger drivers, compared with vehicles driven by motorists of other ages.

 Is black box car insurance right for me?